ProjetsPL/treehouse-theme/collections/_posts/us/2020-01-29-radiator-cover-ideas-how-to-cover-an-unattractive-radiator.md

 The most important and crucial advantage of covering your radiator is **increasing its aesthetic value**.
 It is the main reason why many homeowners decide to employ such element in their apartments.
 A radiator cover is a decorative element that can be suited to your home design.

 {:.distinction.distinction-information}
 Manufacturers offer a **lot of solutions** and if your requirements do not meet the standards, you can always customise the project.
+In this situation, you can choose what material the radiator cover should be made of and adapt the appearance of the structure to your own preferences.

 If your budget is low, you can reduce the costs by **crafting the cover yourself**.
 It is not as difficult as it seems and designing such project is very satisfying.
 Whether you make it or purchase it, a radiator cover is usually very easy to install.